shellieD/get-ducked/README.md

 ### Future Features/Development

-In addition to investigating and rectifying the above known bugs, I would also make the below enhancements to the store in the future if it were to go live.
+Below are some enhancements I would make to the store in the future if it were to go live.

 * Contact Page - Currently the store owner can only access messages sent from customers through the admin panel.
 In future sprints functionality will be added onto the website so that store owners can access messages directly from the website and can respond easily to the messages.
 * Functionality will be added to the reviews page in the future to allow the site owner to comment on reviews provided.
 * At the moment, customers are able to leave a review on the website, however I would like to refactor this later so users can also review a specific product and the rating of the product will be dynamically updated depending on customer reviews, rather than hard-coded into the product fixtures.
 * I would also like to implement a feature to manage the stock quantity of each product and for site users to be able to see if products are in stock or not, and if not, to be notified when an item is back in stock.
 * I would also like to make changes to the user profile and allow users to store multiple shipping addresses, store card details and delete their profile permanently.

 ## Testing